tjbarbour/blog/content/post/WhyFluentWins.md

   .on("click", function(){ console.log("hai"); });
 ```

-Another way is simply by adding methods which are commonly exposed only as functions on the types they operate on, for example:
+Another way to acheive fluent-like interfaces is by adding methods as members to the types they operate on instead of stand alone functions, for example:

 Instead of a generic utility class like:
 ```